 Recovery requires cooperation.
 Resilience requires vision.
 These are two of the important lessons learned in the immediate aftermath of Katrina as coastal Louisiana and neighboring regions struggled to address storm-related environmental challenges (coastal surge, subsidence, urban storm water, aging pump and water-management infrastructure) and their related long-term

-The Living with Water workshop model has been successfully deployed in exploratory engagements in Los Angeles, Miami, Houston, Charleston, New Orleans and with Rebuild by Design in Bridgeport, Connecticut.
+The Living with Water® workshop model has been successfully deployed in exploratory engagements in Virginia, Miami, Houston, Charleston, New Orleans and with Rebuild by Design in Bridgeport, Connecticut.
 It has transformed how cities approach economic (re)development in relation to water, catalyzed water entrepreneurship and job creation through resilience building and stimulated citizens to become part of the region’s systemic effort to reduce flooding.

 systemic and structural measures.

 We approach resilience, planning & implementation with an emphasis on ecology, history, and character

 With a diverse team of community members, design professionals, and government officials, Waggonner & Ball is currently working to protect the neighborhood’s assets – including regional power production facilities, historic structures, public housing, and a private university – from risks posed by intense coastal storms and heavy rainfall events, which cause repetitive losses from flooding and power outages.